Community Service Options for Virginia DUI & Criminal Defendants

 As a Virginia DUI lawyer, I provide my clients with a tailor-made homework plan that might assist the progress of their case.

-For the community service component of this criminal case homework, I posted a detailed 2016 blog entry on tackling this task, and later posted these online options.
+For the community service component of this criminal case homework, I posted a detailed 2016 community service blog on tackling this task, and later posted these online community service options.
 Below is an expanded list of volunteer service options, most of which are easy to find and handle.

 Virginia DWI attorney’s suggested list of community service options